Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 Does THCA Show Up On A Drug Test?

-Yes, THCA can show up on a drug test.
-Most standard drug tests don’t test for THCA, but they do test for THC metabolites like THC-COOH. that are produced when your body processes and breaks down the THCA in your liver.
+Yes, THCA can indeed show up on a drug test.
+While most standard drug tests don’t specifically look for THCA, they do check for THC metabolites like THC-COOH, which are created when your body breaks down THCA in the liver.

 THCA Detection Windows for Different Types of Drug Tests

-Employers, law enforcement, and even sports agencies use different methods of drug testing for cannabis use based on their needs.
-Let’s break down each testing method and talk about detection times for THCA (or, more accurately, its THC metabolites) in different situations.
+Employers, law enforcement, and even sports agencies have their own ways of testing for cannabis use, tailored to their specific needs.
+Let’s dive into the different testing methods and discuss how long THCA (or more accurately, its THC metabolites) can be detected in various scenarios.

 Blood Tests